Sourdough Chocolate Banana Bread with Rye and Protein

 Apparently most people really enjoy them in smoothies, but I’m just not the biggest fan of drinking my sweets, let alone half frozen.
 I mean, I live in Ireland.
 We have about 1 day of summer per year, so cold treats are not particularly high on my list of wants.
 Though I do occasionally make nice cream.
 But more about that another day.
 What to do with all those bananas the keep getting brown?
 Freeze and make Banana Bread of course!
 In particular roasted, as they caramelize and get even better.

-Pour into a loaf pan* and bake.
+Pour the batter into the prepared loaf pan * and spread it evenly.

 Treat for the week: Done.